GSA/challenges-and-prizes/_all-challenges/1122-inclusive-design-challenge.md

   Note: Submission requirements for Stage II will be provided to the semifinalists upon advancing to the next stage and will also be posted on the DOT's Inclusive Design Challenge website.
 ---
-**Updates have been made to the Stage II Judging Criteria section.
-For more information about Stage II please visit <https://www.transportation.gov/accessibility/inclusivedesign>.**
+**Updates have been made to the Stage II Judging Criteria section below.**

+**For more information about the Challenge and related activities please visit <https://www.transportation.gov/accessibility/inclusivedesign>.**

 ### Description